Medical Billing & Coding Schools Online with Financial Aid

 New York Health Information Management Association Returning Student Scholarship

-This award is given by the state’s professional group for health information management and goes to a student who is either going back to college or university or is hoping to start a new career in that profession.
-Students must be part-time attendees of a New York state accredited school.
+This award is given by the state’s professional group for health information management and goes to a student who is either going back to college or university or is hoping to start a new career in the profession.
+Applicants must be enrolled full-time or part-time at a New York state accredited school.

 - Amount: $1,000